Ibinou/iTweakHub/README.md

 ## Release date
 Soon
--Backend: ~30%
+- Backend: ~30%
--Frontend: ~60% (some UI bugs, missing some html files and some html files are imcomplete)
+- Frontend: ~60% (some UI bugs, missing some html files and some html files are imcomplete)